Melbourne City of Literature

 Melbourne City of Literature is a City of Literature located in Victoria, Australia, as part of the UNESCO Creative Cities Network.
-It was designated by UNESCO in 2008 as the second City of Literature, after Edinburgh.
+It was designated by UNESCO in 2008 as the second City of Literature, after Edinburgh and the first Australian City of Literature.

+The Melbourne City of Literature Office is funded by Creative Victoria and the City of Melbourne.
+In 2017, the Office was awarded a "gold star assessment" from the UN.

 In 2014, the Melbourne City of Literature Office was established, directed by David Ryding.
 The Office is hosted at the Wheeler Centre and is dedicated to supporting Melbourne as a City of Literature through one-off programs and projects, partnerships with the literary sector, and international exchanges with other UNESCO Cities of Literature.

-The Melbourne City of Literature Office is funded by Creative Victoria and the City of Melbourne.
-In 2017, the Office was awarded a "gold star assessment" from the UN.
+In 2022, Melbourne City of Literature hosted the UNESCO Cities of Literature annual meeting for the first time, with representatives from 26 of the 42 Cities of Literature around the world attending in person.
+During the Melbourne annual meeting, literary delegates engaged in discussions, roundtable events and connected with literary organisations such as The Wheeler Centre, Australian Poetry, State Library Victoria, Emerging Writers Festival, Express Media and 100 Story Building.